 5 Ways to Know That the Applicant Is Not Right for The Job

-Demonstrate No Evidence That They Researched Your Company
+Demonstrates No Evidence That They Researched Your Company

+They know that their familiarity with your products, challenges, and needs will give them an edge on other applicants.
 Their resume and cover letter customization and company knowledge displayed at the interview, demonstrate their interest—and give you a key look at their abilities and work habits.

-Treat Employees Who Have Higher Level Jobs Differently
+Treats Employees Who Have Higher Level Jobs Differently

 Cannot Provide Details, Examples, or Proof About Resume or Cover Letter Claims

-Arrive Late for the Interview
+Arrives Late for the Interview

 Employers sometimes ignore the message sent by a late candidate, usually for a job for which they have few skilled applicants.
 To their sorrow, they find that the candidate’s late behavior is the norm.

-Don't Take Responsibility for Failed Projects, Teams Gone Awry, or Mistakes
+Doesn't Take Responsibility for Failed Projects, Teams Gone Awry, or Mistakes